 - Crowded Public Transportation: Prepared to get squished into a smelly subway car.

 Conclusion: Traveling in nice weather is great.
 There is no doubt about it.
-The hoards of people can make the trip miserable — ok, not completely miserable but standing in line at the Louvre for 2 hours and then having to fight a mob of people to see any work of art really sucks.
+The hoards of people can make the trip miserable — ok, not completely miserable but waiting in line at the Louvre for 2 hours and than having to fight a mob of people to see any work of art really sucks.
 You can still have a great time in the summer, but it requires a little extra planning to beat the crowds.

 Low Season in Europe